Thomas A. Desjardin

-Thomas A. (Tom) Desjardin (born 1964).
-An American historian, Desjardin has written books on the American Civil War and American Revolutionary War.
-He also served as director of Maine's State Park system and as Maine's Commissioner of the Department of Education.
+Thomas A. (Tom) Desjardin (born June 10, 1964) is an American historian.
+He has published books on the American Civil War (including two monographs on Joshua Chamberlain) and American Revolutionary War.
+He also was director of Maine's State Park system, and was Maine's Commissioner of the Department of Education.
 He was born at St. Mary's Hospital, now Saint Mary's Regional Medical Center (Maine) in Lewiston, Maine.

 Academic career

 Desjardin earned a bachelor's degree in government and a master's degree in communication from Florida State University, where he was a member of Phi Gamma Delta fraternity.
 He earned a Ph.D. in U.S. History from the University of Maine and has taught at his alma mater (FSU), at Bowdoin College, and the University of Maine.
 He is also a former fellow at the Gilder Lehrman Institute of American History in New York City.